wedevelopnl/silverstripe-elemental-grid/docs/configuration.md

         - DNADesign\Elemental\Extensions\ElementalPageExtension
 ```

+### Switching between ElementalArea and default Content per page
-Note: if you want to have the possibility to switch between a normal Content field or the ElementalArea, place the following extension on the page that also uses the grid:
+If you want to have the possibility to switch between a normal Content field or the ElementalArea, place the following extension on the page that also uses the grid:

 ```yaml
 Page\That\Uses\Grid: